tinybannedbooklibrary/tinybannedbooklibrary/README.md

 ### Florida State Ban List - Thanks to PEN America
 This is an incomplete list of the top most banned books in the state of Florida.
 This list is incomplete because some of these books are not available at the moment.
 This was updated Feburary of 2023.
 Source: [https://pen.org/banned-books-florida/  ](https://pen.org/banned-books-florida/)

+Use the IPFS download links, Library Genesis and Z-Library have been taken down.
 1. [The Haters by Jesse Andrews ](https://annas-archive.org/md5/f1bd42e24e0aba9c964e728da6ee79a5)
 2. [Damsel by Elana K. Arnold ](https://annas-archive.org/md5/299864258493e7a3fd559ed173ec4cd9)
 3. [Infandous by Elana K. Arnold ](https://annas-archive.org/md5/406fc2552df6db786f0b7ea5dd6e5cb9)